lotusotho/r36s-tools/README.md

 ## List of tools
 - Cuberite.sh: Script to download and make a pocket Cuberite server.
 ```
-Execute once to download and create de Cuberite server.
+Execute once to download and create the Cuberite server.
 After the initial installation you can execute twice to enable/disable the server.
 ```